 That this is the final film in the series is fitting because it was the debut film of Kim Hong-joon, the celebrated professor and film scholar whose documentaries and books have helped inspire this season of films being screened at the Korean Cultural Centre.
 There is a special event being held at Birkbeck Cinema on August 25th at 19:00 where Kim Hong-joon will give a talk about Korean cinema and his work and he will screen five films.
 If you have a deep interest in Korean films then this is the event to go to since he is a member of the Korean Film Commission, and the founder of the Puchon International Fantastic Film Festival (PiFan).
 Find out more at this webpage.
 You can book tickets for the talk here.

-Here’s information on the latest film as pulled from the website:
+Here’s information on the final film in this season as pulled from the website:

 Director: Kim Hong-joon